theDispare/custom-hitster/README.md

 This code creates a pdf file, ready to print with alternating spotify codes on one page and the corresponding songs on the second one.

-Ready to be printed in an A4 sheet.
+Ready to be printed in an A4 sheet (could be ajusted to any format with the page_width and page_height in pixels variable).
 To scan the songs you need the spotify app, to recognize the spotify codes.

 Here is an example of some spotify codes:

 ![Alt text](images/front.png?raw=true "Front")

 Here is an example of the back of some cards:

 ![Alt text](images/back.png?raw=true "Back")

 I put a lot of efford in the making of the playlist: https://open.spotify.com/playlist/6AeFzelGKQQWNDP9ONzOa7